-Buoyed by such promising results, Jefferson wanted to try the program with its own clients.
+Jefferson wanted to try the program with its own clients.
 The center decided that regional Medicaid members with a diagnosis of depression would provide the best launching point for the program.
-This was based on a desire to improve regional Medicaid performance, as well as wanting to start with a clinical group that was prevalent and with which Mind Springs had demonstrated success in its own clinics.
+This was based on a desire to improve regional Medicaid performance.

 Jefferson also partnered with the technology consulting company Auptimal, which has a background in working with community mental health organizations, to create a dashboard that could help staff facilitate the program.
 The tech company’s consultant sat in on weekly team meetings to hear firsthand how staff discuss operations and clients.